crf8472/libarcsdec/README.md

 	$ cmake --build .
 	$ sudo make install # installs to /usr/local

-By default, libarcsdec will require libFLAC++, libwavpack and ffmpeg to build.
 However, you can individually decide, whether you need all these components.
-You can alter these requirements by using any combination of the following switches:
+You can alter these requirements by using any combination of the following configuration switches:

 - build without FLAC support by ``-DWITH_FLAC=OFF``
 - build without WavPack support by ``-DWITH_WVPK=OFF``
 - build without ffmpeg support by ``-DWITH_FFMPEG=OFF``

+You cannot switch off libcue since this would leave libarcsdec unable to parse any TOC data, rendering it effectively useless.

 See a [detailed HowTo](BUILD.md) explaining different build scenarios and all build switches.